mibeetz03-web/springcopenhagen/README.md

-Landinpage for a porcelain series by Spring Copenhangen distributed by Goebel Porcelain Company.
+Landinpage for a porcelain series by Spring Copenhangen distributed by Goebel Porcelain Company from Germany.